Package Leaflet: Information for the User

 Common (may affect up to 1 in 10 people):

-Additionally, in clinical trials in children, aggressive behavior and spasmodic movements were reported as frequent side effects.
+Additionally, in clinical trials in children, aggressive behavior and spasmodic movements were reported as frequent adverse effects.

 Rare (may affect up to 1 in 1,000 people):

-You should know that you may experience certain side effects, called withdrawal syndrome, after interrupting a short- or long-term treatment with Gabapentina Normon (see "If you stop taking Gabapentina Normon").
+You should know that you may experience certain adverse effects, called withdrawal syndrome, after interrupting short- or long-term treatment with Gabapentina Normon (see "If you stop treatment with Gabapentina Normon").

-After the commercialization of Gabapentina, the following side effects have been reported:
+After the marketing of Gabapentina, the following adverse effects have been reported:

-Do not store at a temperature above25°C. Store in the original packaging well closed.
+Do not store above 25°C. Store in the original packaging, tightly closed.

-Medicines should not be thrown into the drains or trash.
-Dispose of the packaging and medicines you no longer need at the SIGRE collection pointof the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
-By doing so, you will help protect the environment.
+Medicines should not be disposed of through wastewater or household waste.
+Deposit the packaging and medicines you no longer need at the pharmacy's SIGRE point.
+In case of doubt, ask your pharmacist how to dispose of the packaging and medicines you no longer need.
+This way, you will help protect the environment.

 Composition of Gabapentina Normon

-The active ingredient is gabapentin.
-Each film-coated tablet contains 600 mg of gabapentin.
+The active ingredient is gabapentina.
+Each film-coated tablet contains 600 mg of gabapentina.

 The other components (excipients) are: